Women for Women International response to the COVID-19 pandemic

 Last year, we suspended in-person training in all the countries where we work, to help prevent the spread of COVID-19.
 National lockdowns have now been officially eased in most countries, allowing us to restart in-person training in a COVID-safe way.

-We’re delighted to be enrolling women into our year-long programme again, thanks to generous ongoing support from our sponsors.
+We’re delighted to be enrolling women into our year-long programme again, thanks to generous ongoing support from our Stand With Her supporters.

 With your help, our country office teams have been able to adapt and innovate in response to COVID-19 in their local context.
 We have introduced a range of safety measures to protect participants and staff and limit the spread of the virus.
 These include handwashing stations outside training centres, socially distanced seating and face masks during class.